 Rainbow – Oncorynchus mykiss, Brown – Salmo trutta

 Trout can grow to large sizes however most common catches through the state are usually between 25cm and 40 cm.
-There is a limit of 5 Trout per day per person but this does vary between rives and lakes so make sure you check your local guide for more information.
-There are no size limit for Trout although we will never understand why people keep the small ones.
+There is a limit of 5 Trout per day per person but this does vary between rivers and lakes so make sure you check your local guide for more information.
+There is no size limit for Trout although we will never understand why people keep the small ones.
 Please make sure you pay close attention to trout open and close seasons.
 Fishing for trout in closed seasons is frowned upon and can come with a hefty fine.

-Mudeye, Power bait, Scrub worms, earth worms, Corn kernels suspending from a float or with a very light running sinker.
+Mudeye, Power bait, Scrub worms, earthworms, Corn kernels suspending from a float or with a very light running sinker.

-Some of our noted favourite lures include Bluefox spinners, Nories wasabi spoons, Pontoon 21 Paco spoons, Bullet lures, Rapala CD 5, Pink Tassie Devil, Savage Gear 3D prey minnow, Yo-Zuri crysal minnow, EcoGear MX series in shallow streams.
+Some of our noted favourite lures include Bluefox spinners, Nories wasabi spoons, Pontoon 21 Paco spoons, Bullet lures, Rapala CD 5, Pink Tassie Devil, Savage Gear 3D prey minnow, Yo-Zuri crystal minnow, EcoGear MX series in shallow streams.

 Fly fishing is almost a sport in its own right.
-If your enjoy targeting trout then it would be a great idea to pay a highly qualified fly fisherman to take you out for the day and teach to the basic skills to get you started.
+If you enjoy targeting trout then it would be a great idea to pay a highly qualified fly fisherman to take you out for the day and teach to the basic skills to get you started.

+Your eyes can be an essential guide when trout fishing.
+Look for signs of breaking water and cast lures and baits in those directions.
+Keep an eye on stocking programs.
+Trout are generally released just before school holidays to give kids a great opportunity to catch trout in local river systems.
 Use waiters to allow you to fish from within the water allowing you to target better spots or cast further.
 Though Trout can be spooked easily so tread cautiously and try to keep the noise down.
 If your fishing shallow streams the walk against the current when casting flies or floating hard body lures.

-Good locations to target trout:
+Good locations to target trout